bigbadcon/bbc-11ty/src/staff.md

 ---
 layout: layouts/staff.njk
-title: Our Staff
+title: Our Organizers
-description: The Big Bad Con staff of volunteers
+description: GPNW's Organizing Committee Volunteers
 tags: pages

 ---

-Big Bad Con would be nothing without it's amazing volunteer team!
+Go Play NW is a volunteer effort!
+Thank you to all of our event organizers and committee members.